Skip to content

 • Show the seller that you're financially capable of following through with the purchase.

-• Provide a financial stake in the transaction and help ensure that you don't back out of the deal unnecessarily.
+• Provide a financial stake in the transaction and help ensure you don't unnecessarily back out of the deal.

 • Create a record of your good faith in the transaction.

-Overall, earnest money helps create a sense of commitment and trust between you and the sellers, which can be crucial in ensuring your home purchase's smooth and successful completion.
+Overall, earnest money helps create a sense of commitment and trust between you and the sellers, which can be crucial in ensuring the smooth and successful completion of your home purchase.

 Get pre-approved